tjdragonhash/hedera22-dlobex/README.md

 - More functions to facilitate price discovery while reducing costs
 - Define a Rule Book - and have legal go over it
 - Define a registry for all DLOBex pairs to reuse existing contracts as opposed to create new instances for the same pair
+- Sorting is done by price, include time.
+- Introduce netting

 Many thanks